Alice Waddington: Disco Inferno (2015)

-Alice Waddington's short film Disco Inferno was showcased at 63 genre and conventional film festivals globally, including Sitges, Fantastic Fest, and Palm Springs International ShortFest.
+Waddington's short film Disco Inferno was showcased at 63 genre and conventional film festivals globally, including Sitges, Fantastic Fest, and Palm Springs International ShortFest.
 The film received multiple awards, such as Best Short Film at Sitges and Fantastic Fest, and was qualified for the Academy Awards.

 Paradise Hills (2019)

 Waddington's debut feature film Paradise Hills premiered at the 2019 Sundance Film Festival and was screened at over 30 international festivals, including Sitges, Fantasia Film Festival, and Toronto After Dark.
 Prior to its release, the project won the Silver Award for Best Feature Project at Fantastic Fest in 2015.
 The film received various nominations, including Best Fantasy Film at the Saturn Awards and a nomination for Best New Director at the Goya Awards.
 It was also qualified for the Academy Awards.

 La Pesadilla (2022)

 The IP-based TV episode La Pesadilla was presented at the Sitges Film Festival in 2022 as part of its Midnight Series lineup.
 The episode earned critical acclaim for its unique blend of horror and social commentary.